How Insurers Stop You Comparing Insurance

 Ever get the feeling that you’re paying too much for your car insurance?
-You most likely are.
-USA Today reports that the average American auto insurance customer overpays by $368 each year, according to research by Nerdwallet.
+You’re not alone.
+Forbes reports that the average American auto insurance customer overpays by $417 each year and that number is going up every year.

-Auto insurance companies know this.
-That’s why they work hard to keep their existing customers — and to discourage them from shopping around.
+You know what’s worse?
+Car insurance companies know this.
+That’s why they work hard to keep their existing customers and to discourage them from shopping around.
 Here’s what you can do about it.

-If you listen to the commercials, saving money on car insurance sounds as easy as using a coupon at the grocery store.
+If you listen to the commercials, you’d think saving money on car insurance sounds as easy as using a coupon at the grocery store.
 That’s what insurance companies want you to think.
-The truth is more complicated: It’s really hard to find the best deal on auto insurance.